Sulla: Aftermath

-Sulla then had Sulpicius' legislation invalidated on the grounds that they had been passed by force.
+Sulla then had Sulpicius's legislation invalidated on the grounds that all had been passed by force.
 According only to Appian, he then brought legislation to strengthen the Senate's position in the state and weaken the plebeian tribunes by eliminating the comitia tributa as a legislative body and requiring that tribunes first receive senatorial approval for legislation; some scholars, however, reject Appian's account as mere retrojection of legislation passed during Sulla's dictatorship.
 He sent his army back to Capua and then conducted the elections for that year, which yielded a resounding rejection of him and his allies.
-His enemy, Lucius Cornelius Cinna, was elected consul for 87 BC in place of his candidate; his nephew was rejected as plebeian tribune while Marius' nephew was successful.
+His enemy, Lucius Cornelius Cinna, was elected consul for 87 BC in place of his candidate; his nephew was rejected as plebeian tribune while Marius's nephew was successful.
 Cinna, even before the election, said he would prosecute Sulla at the conclusion of the latter's consular term.

 After the elections, Sulla forced the consuls designate to swear to uphold his laws.
 And for his consular colleague, he attempted to transfer to him the command of Gnaeus Pompeius Strabo's army.
 The law was vetoed by one of the tribunes, but when Quintus Pompeius Rufus went to Pompey Strabo's army to take command under the Senate's authority, he was promptly assassinated after his arrival and assumption of command, almost certainly on Strabo's orders.
-No action was taken against the troops nor action taken to relieve Pompey Strabo of command.
-He then left Italy with his troops without delay, ignoring legal summons and taking over command from a legate in Macedonia.
+No action was taken against the troops nor any action taken to relieve Pompey Strabo of command.
+Sulla then quit Italy with his troops, ignoring legal summons, and marched into Macedonia where he assumed command from a legate already in theatre.

-Sulla's ability to use military force against his own countrymen was "in many ways a continuation of the Social War... a civil war between former allies and friends developed into a civil war between citizens... what was eroded in the process was the fundamental distinction between Romans and foreign enemies".
-Political violence in Rome continued even in Sulla's absence.
-Cinna violently quarrelled with his co-consul, Gnaeus Octavius.
-After Octavius induced the senate to outlaw Cinna, Cinna suborned the army besieging Nola and induced the Italians again to rise up.
-Marius, offering his services to Cinna, helped levy troops.
-By the end of 87 BC, Cinna and Marius had besieged Rome and taken the city, killed consul Gnaeus Octavius, massacred their political enemies, and declared Sulla an outlaw; they then had themselves elected consuls for 86 BC.
+Sulla's ability to use military force against his own countrymen emerged from the upheavals of the Social War.
+According to the classicist Mary Beard in her 2015 book SPQR, the march was "in many ways a continuation of the Social War... a civil war between former allies and friends developed into a civil war between citizens... what was eroded in the process was the fundamental distinction between Romans and foreign enemies".
+Sulla's absence did little to stem political violence and military upheavals in Italy.
+Cinna violently quarrelled with his co-consul, Gnaeus Octavius, the next year.
+And after Octavius induced the senate to outlaw Cinna, Cinna suborned the army besieging Nola and induced the Italians again to rise up.
+With Marius offering his services and men to Cinna, by the end of 87 BC Cinna and Marius had besieged Rome and taken the city.
+They killed Cinna's co-consul Gnaeus Octavius, massacred their political enemies, and declared Sulla an outlaw before having themselves elected consuls for 86 BC.
+While Marius would not long outlive the events, Cinna's regime and allies would remain in control of politics at Rome until Sulla's returned from the East in 82 BC.